steaks/codeducky/madelson/MedallionODataDynamicDataTables.md

-LINQ providers such as <a href="[TODO link]>Entity Framework</a> (and therefore any OData services built on top of them) are heavily reliant on server-side static typing to define the model.
+LINQ providers such as <a href="https://entityframework.codeplex.com/">Entity Framework</a> (and therefore any OData services built on top of them) are heavily reliant on server-side static typing to define the model.
 This has a number of benefits, such as <a href="http://www.asp.net/web-api/overview/odata-support-in-aspnet-web-api/odata-v3/calling-an-odata-service-from-a-net-client">allowing for automatic strongly-typed endpoint code generation</a>, more robust parsing of OData queries, and added security.
 However, many practical applications don't fit nicely into the static query model.
-Luckily, the <a href="[TODO link]">MedallionOData</a> library provides an easy solution through it's ability to create dynamic OData service endpoints.
+Luckily, the <a href="https://github.com/madelson/MedallionOData">MedallionOData</a> library provides an easy solution through it's ability to create dynamic OData service endpoints.
 We'll walk through the setup step-by-step in the context of a toy example.

 <!--more-->